How To Build An Outdoor Garden Shed

 In the last step you need to attach the hinges to the door.

-In most cases 3 hinges will be enough for a stable shed door.
+In most cases 3 metal hinges will be enough for a stable shed door.

 When attaching the door to the shed use tick screws to hold the hinges.